 Please tell USDA to Prioritize Animal Welfare in Organic Production

-In 2013 the US Department of Agriculture declined to act on a series of recommendations—made by its own advisory National Organic Standards Board (NOSB)—to strengthen the animal welfare criteria for the National Organic Program.
+In 2013, the US Department of Agriculture declined to act on a series of recommendations—made by its own advisory National Organic Standards Board (NOSB)—to strengthen the animal welfare criteria for the National Organic Program.
 That may be about to change!
-Thanks to your efforts, AWI, and a coalition of advocacy groups, the USDA is in the process of proposing new animal welfare regulations for organic production.
+Thanks to efforts by you, AWI, and a coalition of advocacy groups, the USDA is in the process of proposing new animal welfare regulations for organic production.
 Sadly, there are some within the USDA and the organic industry loath to prioritize animal welfare.
 Please join us in telling the USDA that the time for strong animal welfare standards is now.

 New regulations are needed if the organic label is to provide assurance of high animal welfare.
 Currently, giant organic operations that house tens of thousands of animals under one roof are fighting against meaningful animal welfare regulations.
 This puts smaller, family-operated organic farms that provide animals a better life at a competitive disadvantage.
 Consumers, unaware that the welfare of animals on organic farms can range from very low to very high, often aren't getting what they think they're paying for.